opnfv/functest/docs/testing/developer/devguide/index.rst

 `-- openstack_utils.py

 Note that for Openstack, keystone v3 is now deployed by default by compass, fuel and joid in Danube.
-All installers still support keysone v2 (deprecated in next version).
+All installers still support keystone v2 (deprecated in next version).

 Test collection framework